 Many companies produce special kosher-for-Passover products, from chocolate syrup to cake mixes.
 But one of the most important is Coca-Cola.
-In the early 20th century Rabbi Tobias Geffen was serving as an Orthodox Rabbi in Atlanta.
+In the early 20th century, Rabbi Tobias Geffen was serving as an Orthodox rabbi in Atlanta.
 Due to his location (Coca-Cola was invented and is headquartered in Atlanta), he was frequently asked if Coca-Cola was kosher.
 After analyzing the product, he found two problem ingredients—alcohol and glycerin.

 The alcohol was a problem because it was grain-derived and thus unacceptable for Passover, a problem that was solved by switching to fermented molasses.
 The other problem, however, was glycerin.
 The glycerin was derived from animals, and there was simply no economic way to ensure the animals were kosher.
 As Roger Horowitz explains in Kosher USA, there's an exemption in the rules for a tiny amount of an unacceptable ingredient—designed to cover mistakes—and Coca-Cola's glycerin content was dramatically below that level.
 Rabbi Geffen, however, believed that since the glycerin was deliberately added, it didn't qualify for this rule.
-Soon though, a new source of glycerin from cottonseed oil emerged, and Coca-Cola was approved for Passover.
+Soon, though, a new source of glycerin from cottonseed oil emerged, and Coca-Cola was approved for Passover.

-When Coca-Cola switched to high fructose corn syrup, however, that created a problem for Ashkenazi Jews.
+When Coca-Cola switched to high-fructose corn syrup, however, that created a problem for Ashkenazi Jews.
 As such, today there's a special yellow-capped Coca-Cola that doesn't use HFCS and is certified kosher.

 11. Maxwell House coffee holds a special place at Passover.

 But the most influential company is likely Maxwell House.
 In the 1920s they decided to expand their presence to Jewish families—but there was a problem.
 Colloquially known as coffee "beans," there was a view that they were legumes, and as such forbidden to Ashkenazi Jews.
-Soon Maxwell House convinced reluctant coffee drinkers that their product was acceptable and in 1932 the company began publishing the Maxwell House Haggadah (the Haggadah is the telling of the Exodus and how to perform a seder meal).
+Soon Maxwell House convinced reluctant coffee drinkers that their product was acceptable, and in 1932 the company began publishing the Maxwell House Haggadah (the Haggadah is the telling of the Exodus and how to perform a seder meal).
 In the years since, Maxwell House estimates that it has published 50 million Haggadahs, which were even the preferred text for the Obama White House Seder.

 12. The world's largest Seder happens in a surprising location.

-Going on for almost 30 years and hosting over 1000 people, the Kathmandu Seder was started in 1989 by the Israeli ambassador to Nepal, who quickly realized that the demand was much higher than he was ready for.
+Going on for more than 30 years and hosting over 1000 people, the Kathmandu Seder was started in 1989 by the Israeli ambassador to Nepal, who quickly realized that the demand was much higher than he was ready for.
 The ambassador contacted a rabbi friend who dispatched two rabbinical students to aid the preparations.
 The seder was a massive success—expecting 90 guests and hoping for 150, they ultimately had 500 guests.